Welcome to the Koch Leaders Program!

 - You are committed to contributing to each discussion;

 - You have time to devote to a challenging set of readings;

 - You are a person who enjoys discussing ideas;

 - You are willing to put your ideas before a group for critical, sometimes passionate discussion;

-- You are available for a two-hour meeting two hours on an evening to be determined during the semester and during other times as necessary.
+- You are available for a two-hour meeting on an evening to be determined during the semester and during other times as necessary.

-Applicants are chosen based upon their application materials.
-In addition to filling out all application materials, students may be asked to undergo an interview with Professor Rob Schwarzwalder.
+Participants are chosen based upon their application materials.
+In addition to filling out all application materials, students may be asked to undergo an interview with Professor Schwarzwalder.

 If you wish to be considered for the Koch Leaders Program, complete the application form no later than the posted deadline.
-Make sure to follow all instructions.
 Incomplete applications will not be accepted.